 - Virtual Soundtrack: On the LJ copy, each post has a certain song outlined in the 'Music' qualifier; on AO 3, this is recreated in the author's notes.
 The soundtrack is also accompanied with a moodlet to show the central character and overall theme of each chapter: for example, Chapter 2's theme is conflict.

-- Overlaps with Song Fic slightly come Chapter 12, wherein the associated song is a lyrical-overlay, for lack of a better word, written and sung by the author herself.
+- Overlaps with Song Fic slightly come Chapter 12, wherein the associated song is a Filk Song written and sung by the author herself.

 - What Kind of Lame Power Is Heart, Anyway?: Kroko gets this feeling most of the time, since his flight is a minor advantage compared to the others.
 So does Dub, at least once.

-- Your Mind Makes It Real: The closest trope that comes to describing one of the techniques Wood wants to perfect.
+- Your Mind Makes It Real: The closest trope that comes to describing one of the techniques Wood wants to perfect, and has pretty much perfected as of Chapter 13.
 One of his long-term goals is to combine this with an inverted Lotus-Eater Machine.